 In some rare cases, ingestion of the plant can also lead to swelling of the airways, which can lead to breathing difficulties, but this is far less common.
 Most of the time, cats who eat umbrella plants recover well from their symptoms and go on to get into more mischief.

-Top 5 Potential Symptoms of Ingesting Umbrella Plant
+The 5 Signs of a Cat Ingesting an Umbrella Plant

 One of the most common symptoms is vomiting, which can occur in your cat either immediately after ingesting an umbrella plant, or up to several hours later.